Call-for-Code-for-Racial-Justice/TakeTwo-Marker-ChromeExtension/README.md

 </br>

-## Description of the Take Two Project
+## Description of the TakeTwo Project

-The Take Two solution provides a quick and simple tool for **content platforms** to detect and eliminate racial bias (both overt and subtle) from their content.
+The TakeTwo solution provides a quick and simple tool for **content platforms** to detect and eliminate racial bias (both overt and subtle) from their content.

 This is underpinned by a crowd-sourced database of words and phrases that are deemed racially biased.
 These phrases are categorized in order to train an AI model on the significance of the context in which the language was used.
 Contributors to the project can be part of the crowdsourcing process by installing a browser extension.
 This repository is the Chrome extension that can be used to facilitate the data capture process, which is used for modelling.

 There are a number of other repositories related to this project:

-- [Take Two API](https://github.com/embrace-call-for-code/taketwo-marker-chromeextension) - Code for the Chrome extension used to crowdsource data for training the ML model.
+- [TakeTwo API](https://github.com/embrace-call-for-code/taketwo-marker-chromeextension) - Code for the Chrome extension used to crowdsource data for training the ML model.
-- [Take Two Data Science](https://github.com/embrace-call-for-code/taketwo-api) - Contains data science work for building and training the model.
+- [TakeTwo Data Science](https://github.com/embrace-call-for-code/taketwo-api) - Contains data science work for building and training the model.

 </br>